Let me not forget my function.

 - Then do again the recent practice of reflecting on these statements.
 Think about them.
 Let related thoughts come (it will help if you remember how important your function is to you and others).

-Remarks: It is easy for lengthy reflection like this to turn into a big mind wandering-fest, for the simple reason that “you are not proficient in the mind discipline that it requires” (7:2).
+Remarks: It is easy for lengthy reflection like this to turn into a big mind wandering-fest, for the simple reason that “you are not proficient in the mind discipline which it requires” (8:2).
 So be on the lookout for irrelevant thoughts.
 When they come, repeat the idea (you might even want to repeat all three statements).
 Even if you have to do so twenty times, that is better than just letting your mind float off into never-never land.

 Frequent reminders: Frequently, for several minutes.